Chapter 86.08

 .01

-22. A second story front facade set back a minimum of eight feet from the dominant first story facade for a minimum of 70 percent of the width of the first story.
+16. A second-story front facade set back a minimum of eight feet from the dominant first-story facade for a minimum of 70 percent of the width of the first story.

 .01

-23. A courtyard along the side facade of the main building, open to the side yard, of at least 15 feet in depth (parallel to the side property line), and a minimum width of 30 percent of the lot width from the side property line.
+17. A courtyard on the side facade of the main building which is along a “northerly side lot line,” open to the side yard, of at least 15 feet in width (parallel to the side property line), and a minimum depth of 30 percent of the lot width from the side property line.
 Said courtyard shall be open to the sky, except for architectural features which may project into the courtyard up to a maximum of 10 percent of the lot width.
 Said courtyard shall be an integral part of the main building and not open to the front or rear yards.

 .01